NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 * Occassionaly, numbers will get shifted or have other erroneous digits added to them in the SD logging.
 Maybe a buffer should be added that saves every value to that so that no values are misprinted to the log.

-* It may also be valuable to add flags that mark whether or not the data is new.
-Currently, it just continues to print the last value it received over CAN-bus, but this data is not necessarily valid.
-When new data is received over CAN-bus, set the newData flag for that variable/data point.
-When saving the data to the SD card, check and see if newData is true, and if it is, write the data.
-Then, reset the flag.
-If there is no new data, just write empty value to the CSV.
-This whole system can be controlled through one main flag so that if we need to turn it off, we can do so easily

 ## Features

 - **9-DOF Sensor**: Gathers acceleration, magnetic field, gyroscope, and temperature data via the `Adafruit_LSM9DS1` sensor.